InfoSecInnovations/project-fantastic/README.md

 The command to build them is `npm run js`.
 If you run this in the top level `front` directory it will build all 3, or you can run it in an individual directory.
 It will automatically build your changes until you close the terminal.

-Please note: the `logs` directory uses snabbdom 1.0 which works a bit differently from the 0.7 currently used in the other directories.
-All front end directories will be upgraded in the future.
+The CSS is built using [Stylus](https://stylus-lang.com/).
+You can run the build by going to the `front/css` directory and running `npm run css`.
+The main files are in the `output` directory: each `.styl` file from this directory will be built to a corresponding `.css` file on the server.

 Currently supported browsers:
   - Google Chrome